 Solow pants were part of the first wave of athleisurewear, growing in popularity around the same time as the Juicy Couture tracksuit.
 Often worn by women running errands, rather than going to the gym, they quickly became a status symbol, with the Solow label emblazoned across the waistband.
-The brand is still around today, but it's taken a subtler path, ridding its wares of the overt labels and opting for simpler colours and silhouettes that consumers now seem to prefer.
+The brand is still around today, but it's taken a subtler path, ridding its wares of the overt labels and opting for simpler colors and silhouettes that consumers now seem to prefer.

 Shop Solow’s current selection here.

 Named after one of the founder’s mothers, Vera Bradley was launched in 1982 when two best friends noticed a lack of feminine-looking luggage options on the market.
-The colourful floral-print collection of weekender bags, wallets, and handbags grew to be especially popular in the ’90s with the rise of all things “Nantucket prep” and was a favourite of young women going after that upscale East Coast vibe.
+The colorful floral-print collection of weekender bags, wallets, and handbags grew to be especially popular in the ’90s with the rise of all things “Nantucket prep” and was a favorite of young women going after that upscale East Coast vibe.
 Like LeSportsac, many of those fans have now outgrown the girlie pieces, but it is still around today and, with the recent Lilly Pulitzer renaissance, we wouldn’t be surprised if the brand made a larger comeback.

 Shop Vera Bradley’s current collection now.